 Nellie Hermann, MFA, Creative Director of the Division of Narrative Medicine, novelist, architect of Columbia’s faculty development in writing for clinicians, author of The Cure for Grief and The Season of Migration.

 Craig Irvine, PhD, Director of the Master of Science in Narrative Medicine graduate program at Columbia, Lecturer in Narrative Medicine at Columbia, phenomenologist and memoirist, author of “The Other Side of Silence: Levinas, Medicine, and Literature.”

 Maura Spiegel, PhD, Professor of English at Columbia, Interim Director of Columbia’s American Studies Program, Victorianist and cinema scholar, editor of The Grim Reader and author of the forthcoming biography of film director Sidney Lumet.

-Deepthiman Gowda, MD, MPH, MS, Associate Professor of Medicine at Columbia University and Director of Clinical Practice of the Program in Narrative Medicine.
+Deepthiman Gowda, MD, MPH, MS, Associate Professor of Medicine at Columbia University and Director of Clinical Practice of the Division of Narrative Medicine.
 Dr. Gowda is a general internist, photographer, and teacher/researcher in the teaching of visual arts in health care settings.
 He is also a current Macy Foundation Faculty Scholar.

 Comments from Recent Participants:

 “I am seeing more the value of narrative medicine – bringing us beyond the superficial to appreciating more the richness and complexity of our lives.”